rsksmart/rif-relay-contracts/Readme.md

 ## System usage

-### Allowing tokens
+### Managing tokens

 Once the smart contracts are deployed, tokens must be individually allowed to be able to work with the RIF Relay system.
+In the same way, tokens can be removed from the list of previously allowed tokens.
 There are some helpful commands for this:

 1. To allow a specific token, run `npm run allow-tokens <NETWORK_NAME> <TOKEN_ADDRESSES>` where:
     - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be allowed on the available verifiers
     - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
 This should be the same network name as the one used to deploy the contracts**
 2. To query allowed tokens run `npm run allowed-tokens <NETWORK_NAME>`.
 This will display them on the console.
+3. To remove a sepecific token, run `npm run remove-tokens <NETWORK_NAME> <TOKEN_ADDRESSES>` where:
+    - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be removed on the available verifiers
+    - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
+This should be the same network name as the one used to deploy the contracts**

 ### UtilToken Minting